skatejs/ssr/README.md

 ## Notes

-- Uses inline `<script>` method.
-This [seems](https://discourse.wicg.io/t/declarative-shadow-dom/1904/8) to be more performant.
-This creates more weight to send to the client, however:
-  - This doesn't render a whole page.
-It can, but doesn't make an opinion there.
+- Uses inline an `<script>` method for rehydration.
+This [seems](https://discourse.wicg.io/t/declarative-shadow-dom/1904/8) to be more performant and simplifies the usage for the consumer because there's no client code.
+This creates more weight to send to the client, but it doesn't make any assumptions on how the page is being rendered, other than you don't mess with its output.
+If a shared function were created, it would make an assumption on how and where you're using the rendered content, which at this point seems like we shouldn't have an opinion on.
-  - It would make assumptions on the consumer manually including it or where it should be put, thus possibly making more assumptions on how the page is rendered.
 - Inline `<script>` tags use relative DOM accessors like `document.currentScript`, `previousElementSibling` and `firstElementChild`.
 Any HTML post-processing could affect the mileage of it, so beware.
-  - Could use a `<shadow-root>` element instead, but see below.
 - Could use a `<shadow-root>` element, but that would mean:
-  - Probably performance hit (see above).
+  - Probable performance hit (see above).
   - Requires client to include a script (friction).
   - Pollutes the custom element namespace, or requires the consumer to manually register (more friction).
 - Shadow root content, prior to being hydrated, is *not* inert.
 Putting it inside of a `<template>` tag means that it's not participating in the document.
 It can't be found by a `querySelector` and likely won't be crawled.